Saturday, November 16, 6pm

 Christina Ko, Catalina Ouyang, and Larissa Pham in Conversation

-Knockdown Center is pleased to present Jia Sung: Chaos, Whims, Lust, an exhibition that takes the form of a spatialized book.
-Comprised of figurative ink and gouache drawings accompanied by verse and prose poetry, a narrative that examines the role of the female trickster can be read by moving through the space.
+Knockdown Center is pleased to present Jia Sung: Chaos, Whims, Lust, an exhibition that examines the role of the female trickster figure.
+Comprised of over fifty figurative ink and gouache drawings accompanied by handwritten verse and prose poetry, the exhibition takes the form of a spatialized book that reads from right to left around the gallery space.

 Mythologies of the hero’s journey are historically peppered with violence, and fables of man’s ascension into sainthood tend to be permeated with the shunning, maiming, and killing of threatening female figures.
 For Chaos, Whims, Lust, Sung replaces canonized patriarchal motifs present in the allegorical classic Journey to the West with narratives of sisterhood, matriarchy, and rebellion, weaving autobiographical elements throughout the epic.
 Sung toys with the ubiquitous character of the Trickster, a celebrated liminal figure who takes on many faces and traits – idiocy and wisdom, detachment and devotion, wit and somberness – yet rarely rendered female.
 Instead, clever women in mythology are admonished.
 Often identified as witches, irreverent women are not seen as playful, but deadly and punished for their games.
 In this body of work, Sung calls into question the absence of the female trickster figure and emboldens representations of women in mythology by recasting male monks, disciples, and the trickster character of the Monkey King, into monstrous, hybridized femme creatures.